 - Sarcophagus of Saint Helena

-- The Candelabra Gallery- As the name suggests, this Gallery is called so due to the enormous candlesticks in marble that you can find in each section as you walk down the hallway.
-The gallery was completely renovated during the pontificate of Pope Leo XIII Pecci (1878-1903) and that is what you see today.
+As the name suggests, this gallery owes its name to the enormous marble candlesticks that you’ll find in each section as you walk down the hallway.
+The gallery was completely renovated during the pontificate of Pope Leo XIII Pecci (1878-1903), which is what you see today.
 It was meant to be built so that each piece is like a furnishing for the house.
+Be sure to see:

 - Artemis of Ephesus